ISISComputingGroup/ibex_user_manual/doc/how_to/Manage-the-DAE.rst

 The data acquisition sub-tab allows you to set up how the DAE will collect the data.
 The page is split into several sections:

 Tables
     The wiring table, detector table and spectra table set the files used when turning signals generated in the detectors into spectra.
-These files are stored in the ``configurations/tables`` directory in [[server settings|Installing-IBEX#installation-layout]] on the instrument.
+These files are stored in the ``configurations/tables`` directory in :ref:`server settings <installation_layout>` on the instrument.

 Monitor
     Set which spectra number is used for the monitor counts and between which times the spectra should be integrated to return the monitor counts.

 Vetoes
-    Set which [[vetoes|Key-Concepts-in-IBEX#vetoes]] are active.
+    Set which :ref:`vetoes <concept_veto>` are active.

 Muons
     Set if and how to collect muon data.

 Timing
-    Set the source of the [[timing signal|Key-Concepts-in-IBEX#dae-timing-sources]] and how often the data should be auto saved.
+    Set the source of the :ref:`timing signal <concept_timing>` and how often the data should be auto saved.

 Periods
 ~~~~~~~